 Admission to the UMHB MSPA program is extremely competitive.
 The following list includes the minimum requirements, however meeting minimum requirements does not guarantee applicants an interview nor admission to the program with one exception – all UMHB undergraduate or graduate students who meet these requirements will be offered an interview invitation.

-Below are the required academic standards and documents for a completed UMHB MSPA application:
+Below are the required academic standards/prior education experience and documents for a completed UMHB MSPA application:

 - Completion of a bachelor’s degree from a U.S. regionally accredited college or university or the equivalent academic accomplishments, approved by the World Education Service (WES) Credential Evaluation